udoprog/audio/README.md

 [![Crates](https://img.shields.io/crates/v/rotary.svg)](https://crates.io/crates/rotary)
 [![Actions Status](https://github.com/udoprog/rotary/workflows/Rust/badge.svg)](https://github.com/udoprog/rotary/actions)

-A library for dealing efficiently with Dynamic non-interleaved audio buffers.
+A library for working with audio buffers

 The buffer is constructed similarly to a `Vec<Vec<T>>`, except the interior vector has a fixed size.
 And the buffer makes no attempt to clear data which